-For certain types of projects, the Research Council requires the submission of a project account report.
-This is specified in the agreement document.
+For certain types of projects, the Research Council requires the submission of an annual project account report.
+This will in such case be specified in the agreement document.

-Upon the request of the Research Council, and to the degree possible, the Project Owner is required to contribute at no charge to the Research Council's evaluation of the project and measurement of results.
+Upon the request of the Research Council, and to the degree possible, the Project Owner and partners are required to contribute at no charge to the Research Council's evaluation of the project and measurement of results.
 This evaluation includes an assessment of the scientific and economic significance of the project's results.
 Unless otherwise agreed in writing, the Project Owner will be under obligation to contribute in this way for a period of up to 10 years from submission of the final report.